*This post may contain affiliate links. Please see my disclosure for more details!*

 As I used the slightly larger brown muffin cases, I used slightly more ingredients than normal to make sure that the cases were full – but keep an eye on this. cases should only be 2/3 full, otherwise they may overflow ever so slightly.

-To pipe my buttercream onto my cakes I used a jumbo round nozzle as it really doesn’t have to be that pretty.
+To pipe my buttercream onto my carrot patch cupcakes, I used a jumbo round nozzle as it really doesn’t have to be that pretty.
 You basically need to make sure that you pipe directly downwards to create a large blob of buttercream on each cupcake – and then you smush the buttercream anyway.

 And finally for the carrots to create these carrot patch cupcakes… if it wasn’t obvious enough already, they are strawberries.
 It’s a classic alternative to create something sweet compared to using an actual carrot – chocolate coated strawberries!
 They’re fun, they are cute, and they work PERFECTLY for these cupcakes.